xleonardov/mapview-html/README.md

-# nostr-map
+# Mapview with Html

-NOSTR notes on a map
+NOSTR notes on a map with nostr package